SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/Mark_Down.md

 There are 2 ways:

-- 1.Use Ctrl+G and input the weblink of the image
+- 1.Use Ctrl+G and input the web link of the image
 - 2.Use ![](web link of the image)
 ---
 ### Note and Warning